 How is retinoblastoma treated in a child?

-Most children in the U.S. with retinoblastoma have very good prognoses.
-This means they have a good chance of recovery.
+Most children in the U.S. with retinoblastoma have a good chance of recovery.

 Your child will be treated by a team of different types of healthcare providers, such as:

 Specialist in using radiation to treat cancer (radiation oncologist)